Could you be making mistakes while networking and not even know it? Do you know you’re making networking mistakes but have no idea how to fix them?

 13. Not having an elevator pitch

-If you have a strong elevator pitch, you can immediately get the attention of ideal clients when you tell them what you do.
+If you have a strong elevator pitch, you can immediately catch people’s attention when you tell them what you do, some of which will turn out to be ideal clients.
+You will also remain memorable long after you’re gone.

 Tip: practice your elevator pitch so you become more comfortable saying it.